Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 Sitting on the west bank of the Tiber River is one of Rome’s most charming and vibrant neighborhoods.

-With its peaceful and boho atmosphere, Trastevere is beloved by both tourists and locals alike.
-From its cobbled street stones to yellow and orange buildings to aesthetic lights, the beauty is never-ending.
+With its peaceful, boho atmosphere, Trastevere is beloved by both tourists and locals alike.
+From its cobbled stone streets to its yellow and orange buildings to its aesthetic lighting, the beauty is never-ending.

-End your first day with a perfect note by visiting this neighborhood for a nice stroll and dinner!
+End your first day on a perfect note by visiting this neighborhood for a nice stroll and dinner!

 Day 2: Explore the Vatican and Rome’s City Center

-On this second day, I’m taking you through the artistic and religious heart of Rome—from the Vatican City to Castel Sant’Angelo—plus more hidden gems and lively local spots around Campo de’ Fiori.
+On your second day in Rome, I’m taking you through the artistic and religious heart of the city—from the Vatican City to Castel Sant’Angelo—along with more hidden gems and lively local spots around Campo de’ Fiori.

 Castel Sant’Angelo